astropy/astropy-APEs/APE3.rst

     In [3]: name_resolve.NAME_RESOLVE_TIMEOUT.save()

 The config file may also be edited by hand.
-It provides a convenient summary and description of each the available options.
+It provides a convenient summary and description of each of the available options.

 There are some things about this system that would be nice to retain: